 We stumbled upon Teals entirely by fortunate accident, on the way to a friend’s 40th birthday party in Berkshire.
 Having spotted the signs from A303, we nipped off the dual carriageway at the North/South Cadbury junction for a takeaway coffee and ended up leaving with steaks, a locally-distilled bottle of gin, some Nkuku candlesticks and a wholesome salad for me.
 And a coffee, which was excellent by the way.

-Teals has nailed the long-journey stop-off AS WELL as being a great brunch destination for local folk.
+Teals has nailed the long-journey stop-off AS WELL as being a contender for the best best brunch in Somerset for locals.
 Despite its convenient proximity to the road, Teals is surrounded by countryside and flowers and blends happily into its backdrop.
 The beautifully curated building, all reclaimed timber, high ceilings, big beams, corrugated metal and glass, houses a bakery, deli, food market, gift shop and cafe.
 The latter has both inside seating and al fresco tables which perch next to the 100-year old cider orchard.

 Before hopping back in the car, take a stroll in the cider orchard, peer at the honey hives, let your pooch out in the ‘dog jog’ field and soak up the magical ley lines vibes (the line up to Westbury White Horse passes straight through the store).